GreenHacker420/Task-Manager/CUSTOM_DOMAIN_DEPLOYMENT.md

 3. **Set Up Custom Domain**
    - Go to the Settings tab in your Railway project
-   - Add the custom domain: `taskm.greenhacker.tech`
+   - Add the custom domain: `task.greenhacker.tech`
    - Follow Railway's instructions to configure DNS settings with your domain provider

 ## DNS Configuration